NSMau/swift-book-es/TSPL.docc/LanguageGuide/Methods.md

   if the setter for the computed property is explicitly defined as @!mutating.
 -->

-### Asignación a self Dentro de un Método Modificador
+### Asignación a self dentro de un método modificador

 Mutating methods can assign an entirely new instance to the implicit `self` property.
 The `Point` example shown above could have been written in the following way instead: